Making Sausages

 8. Cooking - poaching in water or baking in the smokehouse or the oven.

-9. Cooling - to prevent shrivelling of the casing and cross the "danger zone", the temperature range when bacteria grow rapidly, as soon as possible.
+9. Cooling - to prevent shriveling of the casing and cross faster the "danger zone" (the temperature range when bacteria rapidly multiply)

-10. Storing - refrigerator/freezer or in case of traditional salami a room temperature.
+10. Storing - refrigerator/freezer or, in case of traditional salami, at room temperature.

 Why Make Sausages?

-• find a meat store that was established by a trained sausage maker from Europe and hope that he passed his skills to someone else
+• find a meat store a trained sausage maker from Europe established and hope that he passed his skills to someone else

 • buy quality products online.
-The best sausages carry the European Certificate of Origin, however, most of them are available only in Europe
+The best sausages carry the European Certificate of Origin; however, most are available only in Europe.
+Some products can be purchased online, although at steep prices.

 • make sausages yourself